Complete video streaming solution with DASH and HLS support, DRM encryption, and cloud storage integration

 ->save('/var/media/new-video.mp4');

-You can easily use other advanced features in the PHP-FFMpeg library.
-In fact, when you open a file with the open method(or openFromCloud), it holds the Media object that belongs to the PHP-FFMpeg.
+You can use other advanced features from the PHP-FFMpeg library.
+The open method holds the Media object from PHP-FFMpeg:

 $frame = $video->frame(FFMpeg\Coordinate\TimeCode::fromSeconds(42));